couchbase/couchbase-python-client/docs/source/api/threads.rst

 .. data:: LOCKMODE_EXC

-This is the default lockmode.
+*This is the default lockmode*.
 If it is detected that the object is being used from multiple threads, an exception will be raised indicating such.

 Internally this uses the C equivalent of the ``threading.Lock`` object (i.e.
 ``PyThread_allocate_lock()``).
 Upon each entry to a function it will try to acquire the lock (without waiting).
 If the acquisition fails, the exception is raised.

-*This is the default lockmode*

 .. data:: LOCKMODE_WAIT